The best route through South East Asia: Itinerary for travellers

 Luckily, from basically any location in Thailand you can easily reach an airport.
 As the distances can be quite long, you can choose between the overnight trains or busses or the plane.
 For reaching the next stop on the route through South East Asia, you should take the plane.

-The best stops in Thailand: Bangkok, Chiang Mai, Phuket, Koh Samui, Krabi, Pattaya, Ko Tao, Koh Pha-ngan
+The best stops in Thailand: Bangkok, Chiang Mai, Phuket, Koh Samui, Krabi, Pattaya, Ko Tao and Koh Pha-ngan

 Recommended time: at least 2 weeks

 Next on the list: Malaysia.
-The country is, compared to the previous stops, highly developed and it might feel like a new world.
+The country is, compared to the previous stops, highly developed and it might feel like entering a new world.
 Book a plane to Kuala Lumpur to start your journey in the capital of Malaysia.
-Kuala Lumpur is exciting and you will love the big skyscrapers and the shopping malls after travelling Myanmar.
+Another option is to take the bus, which can be quite a long journey though, but it is possible.
+Kuala Lumpur is exciting and you will love the big skyscrapers and the shopping malls.

-In Malaysia, you will spend some time hiking through tea plantations, eating delicious food, relaxing on some of the most beautiful beaches in South East Asia and visit mosques.
+In Malaysia, you can spend your time hiking through tea plantations, eating delicious food, relaxing on some of the most beautiful beaches in South East Asia and visiting mosques.
+I personally was quite surprised by Malaysia and it exceeded my expectations.
+Not only are the people incredibly friendly, but you will also taste the best food and enjoy beautiful islands.

-The best stops in Malaysia: Kuala Lumpur, Tanah Ratah, Pulau Kapas, Penang, Langkawi
+The best stops in Malaysia: Kuala Lumpur, Tanah Ratah, Pulau Kapas and Penang, Langkawi

 You can climb active volcanos, visit stunning temples and learn more about the religion and the culture in Indonesia.
 And of course, the country is the best place to find beautiful beaches and get yourself some snorkeling gear or a surf board and jump into the ocean!